 Categories are meant for broad grouping of your posts.
 If your blog was a book, then categories will be the table of content.

 On the other hand, tags are more specific keywords that describe the contents of an individual post.
-For example, a blog post filed under food category can have tags like salad, breakfast, pancakes, etc. Think of these as indexes section in a text book.
+For example, a blog post filed under the food category can have tags like salad, breakfast, pancakes, etc. Think of these as indexes section in a textbook.

 For more on this topic, see our guide on categories vs tags and SEO best practices for sorting your content.